 Unassigned tasks are grouped and housed within these purple tabs (see below).
-Each one represents the total sum of hours needed to complete the tasks as well as the number of people needed to complete these tasks, which is represented by a person icon.
+Each one represents the total sum of time needed to complete the tasks.

-Expanding on a desired roll will display all of the unassigned tasks that pertain to that roll.
+Expanding on a desired role will display all of the unassigned tasks that pertain to that role.

 These unassigned tasks can be assigned directly to a team member by either dragging the task to a team member below.

 Unassigned Tasks can also be assigned to a team member by clicking directly on the task to open it.
 Both options allow you to efficiently allocate all of your remaining task form this single view.

 Unassigned Task Split Screen: For better navigation, we've split the screen into two separate windows the top for Unassigned tasks and bottom for your people.
 Meaning, that you can expand or change the size of each window per your preference, but of course being able to see both.

 By right clicking on any task will prompt the right click functionality options.
 Specifically for tasks those are: